Flea Markets Guide for Expats

 Shanghai Street specializes in kitchenware of all types.
 This 2.3 km street is packed with stores selling chopping boards, knives and cleavers, plates, pots and pans, dim sum steamers and other utensils.
 The Shanghai street market is hugely popular with locals.

-Where: Extends from Austin Road to Lai Chi Kok Road in the Yau Ma Tei and Mongkok district of Kowloon.
+Where: Extends from Austin Road to Lai Chi Kok Road in the Yau Ma Tei and Mongkok districts of Kowloon.

 Getting there: MTR to Yau Ma Tei station exit B2